Private Equity in France

 Around 1376, companies changed their ownership structure as well, which is around a 14% increase in comparison with the changes in 2015.
 This change in structure ultimately strengthens the liquidity of the asset class.

 Let’s have a glance at the three types of services private equity firms in France offer –

-- Development Capital: Private equity in France concentrate on companies which are highly growth oriented and are super innovative and technologically superior.
+- Development Capital: Private equity in France concentrates on companies that are high growth-oriented and are super innovative and technologically superior.
 As a result, the investment yields better growth for the company and generates better returns for the private equity firm.

-- Emerging Economies: Emerging markets are the markets which can generate maximum growth and which needs maximum attention. private equity firms in France invest in emerging economies to assist in strategic advisory, financing, and in portfolio construction.
+- Emerging Economies: Emerging markets are the markets that can generate maximum growth and which need maximum attention.
+Private equity firms in France invest in emerging economies to assist in strategic advisory, financing, and portfolio construction.
 As a result, these private equity firms earn attractive returns and help a lot of companies in emerging economies.

 Top Private Equity firms in France

 According to Preqin, here are the top 10 France based private equity fund managers on the basis of total capital raised in the last 10 years –